ItsAlanK/gold-splits/README.md

 ### Automated Testing ###
 Some automated testing was started but due to time contraints had to be cut short

+### Bugs ###

+- Hero Images not saving on create post page but does save on edit page
+    - This occured as the create and edit post forms were handled differently.
+The create post function using ``post_form = PostForm(request.POST)`` but needed ``request.POST, request.FILES`` to access the uploaded file as well as data submitted.
+This fix caused another issue where because the hero_image could be blank the page templates were trying to reference and image that sometimes didn't exist and the previous check nolonger worked.
+Using the `|default_if_none:''` template filter solved this.
+- Comments resubmitted and duplicated if page is reloaded
+    - The view for creating comments was missing a `HttpResponseRedirect` which was needed to clear the data from the previous input.
+Adding this to the end of the if statement after the data was saved solved the issue.
+- Users can edit other users' posts with correct URL
+    - Originally the only check for user's being able to edit a post was whether or not the saw the button to edit.
+However a user could easily figure out the url to edit another user's post so another check was needed to prevent them going directly to the edit page.
+This was the same for delete post pages and edit profile pages.
+A simple `{% if user == post.author %}` _(replacing post.author with appropriate tag for each case)_ check in the template for each of these pages.
+- Footer overlapping content
+    - The footer menu was strangely overlapping with page content causing visibility issues.
+This was due to the footer being both transparent and sticking to the bottom of the window. making the footer static to the bottom of the page fixed this.
+- Content of post-cards overflowing beyond card boundaries
+    - Using the bootstrap `overflow-hidden` class along with a custom css class to set the height of the post-cards stopped this issue.
+Adding an inner border to the cards improved how this effect then looked.

 <a name="deployment"></a>

 ## Deployment ##